mtlynch/mtlynch.io/content/retrospectives/2023/10/index.md

 So, the possibilities here look like:

-- Best case: There are more manufacturing delays, so reducing sales preserves profits we'd forfeit with needless ad spending or selling for too low a price.
+- Optimistic case: There's no manufacturing delay, so deliberately reducing our sales volume forfeits $3-5k in profit.
-- Worst case: There's no manufacturing delay, and I forfeit $3-5k in profit for no reason.
+- Pessimistic case: There are more manufacturing delays, so reducing sales preserves profits we'd forfeit with needless ad spending or selling for too low a price.

-**Decision**: Don't slow down yet, but revisit the decision if there are more delays or there are issues with the next inspection.
+**Decision**: Don't slow down yet, but revisit the decision if there are more delays or issues with the next inspection.

 ### How big a first batch do we order?